wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/remediation-faq.rst

 Can I use a custom script for active responses?
 -----------------------------------------------
 Yes.
-You can create your own script and configure a command and active response to refer to it.
-Keep in mind that, since version v4.2, execd passes the full alert to the script via **STDIN** within a json object and each script is responsible for extracting the information necessary for its execution.
+You can create your own script and configure a :ref:`command <reference_ossec_commands>` and :ref:`active response <reference_ossec_active_response>` to refer to it.
+Keep in mind that, since version v4.2, the full alert is passed to the AR via **STDIN** within a json object and each AR is responsible for extracting the information necessary for its execution.
 The json message format is as follows:

 .. code-block:: xml